gloinul/draft-westerlund-tsvwg-sctp-crypto-dtls/draft-westerlund-tsvwg-sctp-crypto-dtls.md

    CRYPTO chunks.
 The SCTP chunks to be included in an SCTP packet are input as plaint text application data input to DTLS.
-The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted.
-TODO forward ref to DTLS CRYPTO chunk processing
+The encrypted DTLS application data record is then encapsulated in the CRYPTO chunk and the packet is transmitted, see {{chunk-processing}}.

    In the receiving SCTP endpoint each incoming SCTP packet on any of its interfaces and ports are matched to the SCTP association based